Subscribe to Blog via Email

-However, in 2015, I was getting more confident and managed to get back to one of my all time favourite places – California.
-A total round trip of 21 hours on an aeroplane, around 1200 miles/20 hours of driving from beaches to deserts and mountains and back again, 8 different hotels and some great sights and adventures including 200 miles of driving in the Californian ‘wilderness’ picking up some sections of Route 66.
-The picture in the blog needed a ‘white knuckle’ cable car ride up to 8500 feet followed by a 2 hour hike in noticeably thinner air.
+However, in 2015, I was getting more confident and managed to get back to one of my all-time favourite places – California.
+A total round trip of 21 hours on an airplane, around 1200 miles/20 hours of driving from beaches to deserts and mountains and back again, 8 different hotels, and some great sights and adventures including 200 miles of driving in the Californian ‘wilderness’ picking up some sections of Route 66.
+The picture in the blog needed a ‘white knuckle’ cable car ride up to 8500 feet followed by a 2-hour hike in noticeably thinner air.
 Worth it!

 Holidays now have to be planned around treatment, mainly monthly injections – not too much of a drama.
 I take all my other prescription drugs with me to last the period of the holiday.